Skip to main content

 • story

-The story aspect of the game is polarizing; while some players appreciate the stunning delivery and engaging voice acting, many find the narrative confusing and lacking substance.
-The open-world format detracts from the linear storytelling that fans expect, leading to a sense of aimlessness.
-Although there are elements of a story to uncover, players must actively listen and piece together the narrative, which may not resonate with everyone.
+The story aspect of the game is polarizing; while some players appreciate the stunning delivery and voice acting, many find the narrative confusing and lacking substance.
+The open-world format detracts from the linear storytelling typically expected, leading to a sense of aimlessness.
+Although there are elements of a story that can be pieced together through audio tracks, the overall experience leaves players wanting a clearer narrative focus.

 • “I couldn't care less for the unfortunate foul-mouthed actor the story hinges upon, but the way that story is delivered is simply stunning.”